kirill-varchenko/math_fun/README.md

 ## difference_table.py

-`build_difference_table` builds difference table from a given sequence, `make_newton_polynomial` constracts Newton series polynomial from finite differences, which can be used to continue initial sequence.
+`build_difference_table` builds difference table from a given sequence, `make_newton_polynomial` constructs Newton series polynomial from finite differences, which can be used to continue initial sequence.

 ```
 1 4 9 16 25 36 49 64 81